-Research and development costs are charged to operations when incurred and are included in operating expense, except for goodwill related to intellectual property & patents.
-Research and development costs consist principally of compensation of employees and consultants that perform the Company's research activities, payments to third parties for preclinical and non-clinical activities, costs to acquire drug product from contract development and manufacturing organizations and third-party contractors relating to chemistry, manufacturing and controls ("CMC") efforts, the fees paid for and to maintain the Company's intellectual property, and research and development costs related to our discovery programs.
+Research and development costs are charged to operations when incurred and are included in operating expense, except for goodwill related to intellectual property and patents.
+Our research and development costs consist principally of compensation of employees and consultants that perform the Company's research activities, payments to third parties for preclinical, non-clinical and regulatory activities, costs to acquire drug product from contract development and manufacturing organizations and third-party contractors relating to chemistry, manufacturing and controls ("CMC") efforts, the fees paid for and to maintain the Company's intellectual property, and research and development costs related to our discovery programs.
 Depending upon the timing of payments to the service providers, the Company recognizes prepaid expenses or accrued expenses related to these costs.
 These accrued or prepaid expenses are based on management's estimates of the work performed under service agreements, milestones achieved and experience with similar contracts.
 The Company monitors each of these factors and adjusts estimates accordingly.